We tried it: What are the best natural mosquito repellents?

 Photo of Murphy’s Naturals Mosquito Repellent Balm

 My Murphy’s Naturals Mosquito Repellent Balm came in a cute little tin, which makes my heart beat just a little bit faster.
-It’s small enough to slip in a small pocket and carry along with you, but it’s also small enough to lose, which I did — twice — before I got around to using it.
+It’s small enough to slip in a pocket and take with you but also small enough to lose.

 Photo of back of legs with mosquito bites circled

 For those same three days, I slathered the back of my right leg with Murphy’s and left the back of my left leg alone.
-The balm is pretty solid at first — hi, beeswax! — then as it warms up under the heat of your fingers, it softens up a bit.
+The balm is pretty solid at first — hi, beeswax! — then as it warms up under the heat of your fingers, it softens.

-Applying it to a large area of skin is kind of tedious.
-You have to rub your fingers on the balm and rub the balm into your skin — but each two-finger load only covers a couple of square inches, so it takes a while to get full coverage.
+Applying it to a large area of skin can be tedious.
+You have to rub your fingers on the balm and then rub the balm into your skin.Each two-finger load only covers a couple of square inches, so it takes a while to get full coverage.

 Difficulties aside, Murphy’s Naturals Mosquito Repellent Balm did what it was supposed to do, as you can see in the photo opposite.